-Nadia Krasteva is one of today’s most sought-after mezzo-sopranos and regularly performs at the leading opera houses of the world: her most recent and upcoming engagements include Eboli at the MET in New York, Dresden Semperoper, San Francisco and Munich, Amneris at la Scala in Milan and the Berlin Staatsoper, Preziosilla, Azucena and Rusalka at the Bavarian State Opera in Munich, Ulrica in Tel Aviv, Dalila in Torino, Sofia, San Diego and Beijing and Maddalena at Covent Garden in London.
+Nadia Krasteva is one of today’s most sought-after mezzo-sopranos and regularly performs at the leading opera houses of the world: her most recent and upcoming engagements include Eboli at the MET in New York, Dresden Semperoper, San Francisco and Munich, Amneris at la Scala in Milan and the Berlin Staatsoper, Preziosilla, Azucena and Rusalka at the Bavarian State Opera in Munich, Ulrica at the Bolshoi theatre and in Tel Aviv, Dalila in Torino, Sofia, San Diego and Beijing and Maddalena at Covent Garden in London.

 The audience has also applauded to Carmen, Nadia Krasteva´s bravura role, at Arena di Verona, the Vienna State Opera, Chicago Lyric Opera, Bolshoi Theatre, Deutsche Oper Berlin, De Nederlandse Opera, St. Margarethen Festival, Savonlinna Opera Festival, Companions Opera, National Opera Riga and National Opera Sofia.